gloriacjq/Leetcode_Notes/2021-04 Daily Challenge/2021-04-01-Daily-Challenge.md

 ## Solution

-THANKS for reminding from dj, back to daily challenge agian.
+THANKS for reminder from dj, back to daily challenge again.

 Find the middle of the list then reverse the later half.

 P.S.
-Don't know why the runtime and memory usage are not very efficient, will figure it out on the weekend.
+Don't know why the runtime and memory usage are not very efficient, will figure it out on weekend.

 ```c++
 /**